 News is primarily a personal app, so there is no limitation on how to use it in terms of accessibility.

-Please give us your suggestions for Google Apps @ NC State.
+Please give us your suggestions for Google Workspace @ NC State.